postlight/parser/src/extractors/custom/README.md

   'Schrödinger’s Hack';
 ```

-When Mercury generated our test, it took a guess at the page's title, and in this case, it got it wrong.
+When Parser generated our test, it took a guess at the page's title, and in this case, it got it wrong.
 So update the test with the title we expect, save it, and your test should pass!

 ### Step 3: Speed it up